PatrickAtwater/city_cemetery_burials_excel/README.md

 7. Do you notice any interesting patterns regarding where (`Section/Lot`) people were buried?

 #### Create a new sheet for each pivot table or analysis work done to create a visualization and give each sheet a descriptive/meaningful name.
 Your final product should be marketing material that includes one or two visualizations that go along with your story.

+##PCA Questions
+1. Marketing material means pdf? or it means excel? something that could be linked or embedded in a pdf
+2. MVP would be series of marketing dashboards that would generate interest in the cemetery/
+3. What kinds of stats have you felt were effective in the past?
+What is the demographic of people who are interested in this stuff?
+What is a new demographic that you are interested in.
+4. Are there particular areas of your data that would be helpful to have insight about>

+/Notes/
+timeline, cause of death, agae, historical figures infographic handout/mailer/ try fold story from graph to graph
+MVP- sheet in excel with some some description explaining the charts but also extension to potentially embedding

+Civil war, historical outbreaks of disease, historical angle